davidackerman/multiresolution-mesh-creator/README.md

 # Multiresolution Mesh Creator
 This repository is meant to be used to create multiresolution meshes in the [neuroglancer precomputed format](https://github.com/google/neuroglancer/blob/master/src/neuroglancer/datasource/precomputed/meshes.md), inspired by [this comment](https://github.com/google/neuroglancer/issues/272#issuecomment-752212014) in order to be used with [neuroglancer](https://github.com/google/neuroglancer).
-It uses [Dask](https://dask.org/) to parallelize the mesh generation, allowing for progress to be monitored at http://localhost:8787/status.
+It uses [Dask](https://dask.org/) to parallelize the mesh generation, allowing for progress to be monitored via eg. http://localhost:8787/status.

 ## Installation
 1. Clone this repository, and accompanying submodules.